anuj342/Phishing_Detector/README.md

-🤖 AI-Powered Phishing Email Detector
+# AI-Powered Phishing Email Detector
 A web application that uses a machine learning model and Natural Language Processing (NLP) to analyze raw email text and classify it as either legitimate or a phishing attempt in real-time.

-(Note: You should replace this with an actual screenshot of your running application.
-Create an assets folder in your project's root directory and save the image there.)

-📖 Table of Contents
+## Table of Contents
 Problem Statement

 Features